-When is a Trial Shift legal?
+When is a Trial Shift Legal?
+(2019 Update)

 When is a trial shift legal?

 If the employer wants to further assess an applicant’s suitability and skills for the job, they must pay them at least the minimum rate of pay and employ them as a casual or employ them for a probationary period.
 The prospective employee must be paid for all their hours worked until the employer has decided to either hire or dismiss them.
-The legislation involved in this is the Fair Work Act 2009.
+The legislation involved in this is the Fair Work Act 2009 (Cth).

 Oscar is a Paralegal, working in our content team, which aims to provide free legal guides to facilitate public access to legal resources.